Our Safeguarding Policy

 The purpose of this policy

-This document is for Friends, Mitras and Order members involved in Triratna York Buddhist Group activities (and those of any outreach groups run by this group) as employees, volunteers, leaders, teachers or parents.
+This policy is for Friends, Mitras and Order members involved in York Buddhist Centre activities (and those of any outreach groups run by this charity) as employees, volunteers, leaders or teachers.

 It aims to provide